Risingson/eveeyedocs/docs/sharing/cloud.md

 Basically Eveeye Explorer apps do store all data locally (client-side).
 If you do not enable the cloud service no data will ever get sent anywhere.

 ## Cloud Storage
+!!! warning
+    Syncing data to and from mobile apps is not working yet.

 Turning on Cloud Storage enables you to backup and sync data amongst your own devices and would enable options to share data with other pilots.

 !!! info